How do solar thermal panels work?

 Solar thermal and the UK climate

 It is a common misconception that the climate of the United Kingdom makes it unsuitable for the use of solar technology.
 Solar collectors do not require bright sunlight in order to function; they simply require light and while bright sunlight is obviously ideal, they can still heat water even on cloudy days as solar radiation is still present.
 It will be necessary to use a boiler or immersion heater as a backup system to provide an extra boost to your property's hot water generation during winter.
-A solar thermal system is designed in most cases to meet up to 100% of water heating needs during summer allowing the regular heating system to remain unused.
+A solar water heat system is designed in most cases to meet up to 100% of water heating needs during summer allowing the regular heating system to remain unused.
 Over the course of a year it will meet in the region of 50% to 60% of needs.
 Ultimately the determining factors for usage will come from the type of climate and the size of the solar thermal system that you have installed.
 The overall rate of water usage will also be a determining factor.
 In most cases hot water usage will remain consistent which will impact positively on cost effectiveness.

 Applications for solar thermal systems